A single negligent breach could close your businesses forever, because liability insurance does not cover professional negligence!

 Compliance Requirements: HIPAA, FACTA, GLBA, PCI DSS & State Breach Laws

 Why?
-This law offices deal with Protected Health Information (PHI) of clients (injury claims) so its falls under HIPAA.
+This law offices deal with Protected Health Information (PHI) for injury claims so its falls under HIPAA as a Business Associate.
 Since the office also performs real estate closings and is responsible for private financial information, it falls under both FACTA and GLBA.
 The office accepts payment by credit card so it falls under PCI DSS.
 This state waives its breach notification law if the law office is GLBA compliant, so there are no additional requirements by the state.

 |PCI DSS Compliance for Level 3 and Level 4 Merchants